Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 		#. :ref:`Verify the checksum <Checksum verification>` of the file.
 	 		#.
 Open the downloaded :guilabel:`particl-desktop-X.X.X-mac.dmg` installer image by pressing :kbd:`CONTROL` + :kbd:`MOUSE-RIGHT ◳` and click :guilabel:`Open` from the appearing shortcut menu. *Do not just double click the icon.*
 	 		#.
-Drag and drop the :guilabel:`Particl Desktop.app` file into the :guilabel:`Applications` folder.
+Drag and drop the :term:`Particl Desktop.app` file into the :guilabel:`Applications` folder.
 	 		#.
-Open the :guilabel:`Applications` folder and locate the :guilabel:`Particl Desktop.app` file.
+Open the :guilabel:`Applications` folder and locate the :term:`Particl Desktop.app` file.
 	 		#.
-Press :kbd:`CONTROL` + :kbd:`MOUSE-RIGHT ◳` on the :guilabel:`Particl Desktop.app` file and click :guilabel:`Open`.
+Press :kbd:`CONTROL` + :kbd:`MOUSE-RIGHT ◳` on the :term:`Particl Desktop.app` file and click :guilabel:`Open`.
 	 		#.
-On the first launch the firewall of your computer must get a rule to allow :guilabel:`Particl Desktop` to communicate with the blockchain.
+On the first launch the firewall of your computer must get a rule to allow :term:`Particl Desktop` to communicate with the blockchain.

-	 	From now on you will be able to start :guilabel:`Particl Desktop` from the Launchpad or Spotlight (e.g. :kbd:`COMMAND ⌘` + :kbd:`SPACE` and type "Particl" > hit :kbd:`ENTER ↵`) search.
+	 	From now on you will be able to start :term:`Particl Desktop` from the Launchpad or Spotlight (e.g. :kbd:`COMMAND ⌘` + :kbd:`SPACE` and type "Particl" > hit :kbd:`ENTER ↵`) search.

 	 .. group-tab:: Linux